 Your computer can send files to other Bluetooth devices in range of your computer.
-If you are not paired with the device, you may have to authenticate with it before you can send the file.
-If you have already paired with the device, you may not have to authenticate.
+If your computer is not paired with the device, you may have to authenticate with it before you can send the file.
+If you have already paired your computer with the device, you shouldn't have to authenticate.